 If the museum wasn’t enough, make sure you visit the Giger Bar on the other side of the road.
 It was completely designed by Giger, and it really feels like entering an Alien-themed bar.

 The furniture looks like Alien bodies and the ceiling seems made of bones.
 Everything is very, very, very absurd.
 Seriously very weird.
-But you may find it fascinating instead :).
+But you may find it fascinating instead.
+To each his own.

 Discover the Tibet Museum